Yeshwanth1008/Grocery-Store-Bot/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [IITM License](LICENSE).

 ## Support